 The 2014 approved Planning Scheme for the North Lotts and Grand Canal Dock SDZ is nearing completion.
-Approximately 400,000 sq. m. of commercial and residential development has been permitted with the vast majority of the lands already complete or under construction.
+Approximately 420,000 sq. m. of commercial development and 2,500 residential units have been permitted with the vast majority of the lands already complete or under construction.